NSW Coastal Management Framework

 Another key requirement is section 27 of the Coastal Management Act, which guides granting of development consent relating to coastal protection works.
 This section requires a condition that makes sure the works done today will not impact on public safety or people’s ability to access and enjoy the adjoining public beach now or in the future.

-Council has approved six Development Applications for coastal protection works submitted by residents.
+Council has approved seven Development Applications for coastal protection works submitted by residents.
 These applications represent 28 of the 49 land parcels requiring coastal protection.
 There is currently one DA to be finalised and Council is waiting on information from this resident.

 Council has been assisting residents with the approval process, particularly with addressing the requirements of the Act and Council/State planning controls, and will continue to do so.